 Verizon Wireless offers individual, prepaid, shared data, unlimited data, and no contract plans.
 Shared data plans can be used by a single individual or as a family and come with unlimited talk and text, and a pre-specified amount of data.

-Sprint sells a few different type of plans including a new plan for friends and family called the Sprint Unlimited Freedom Plan, which offers unlimited data, talk, and text.
+Sprint sells a few different type of plans including a new plan for friends and family called the Sprint Unlimited Plan, which offers unlimited data, talk, and text.

 T-Mobile, which calls itself the "uncarrier," boasts plans that are all no contract plans.
-With the T-Mobile ONE line of plans, T-Mobile customers get unlimited talk, text, and data (throttled at different levels) for a single monthly price, meaning taxes and fees are included in the price you see.
+With the T-Mobile Magenta line of plans, T-Mobile customers get unlimited talk, text, and data (throttled at different levels) for a single monthly price, meaning taxes and fees are included in the price you see.
 T-Mobile offers both individual and family cell phone plans.

 There used to be only four or five large carriers that covered the entire country.
 That is no longer the case, as there are a variety of other quality cell carriers that provide exceptional service.
 Smaller carriers, called MVNOs, which is short for Mobile Virtual Network Operator, lease spectrum from the networks of some of the larger carriers.
-In aggregate, MVNOs like Ting, Tello, Republic Wireless, US Mobile, Boost Mobile, and Virgin Mobile have millions of subscribers nationwide and offer comparable service to the "big four" carriers.
+In aggregate, MVNOs like Ting, Tello, Republic Wireless, Xfinity Mobile, Spectrum Mobile, US Mobile, Boost Mobile, and Virgin Mobile have millions of subscribers nationwide and offer comparable service to the "big four" carriers.
 These smaller carriers can be compared along with the aforementioned major carriers simply by using our cell phone plan comparison tool above.

 Coverage Reception by Carrier